AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 +:fulltext:rubik +:fulltext:cube
 ```

-The index will then consult the list of documents for those words.
-If there are many documents, the lists can be very large.
-As an example, let us presume they contain the following:
+The index consults the list of documents for those words.
+If there are many documents, the list can be large.
+As an example, presume they contain the following:

 | <b>Token</b> | <b>Document IDs</b> |